corda/corda-docs/content/en/docs/corda-enterprise/4.5/node/collaborative-recovery/ledger-recovery-manual.md

 `flow start ImportTransactionsFlow requestId: "e769be7d-deb1-46dd-98fc-fe09e6e172b3", path: "/var/folders/vault_archives`

 {{< note >}}
-The path must be adjusted to reflect where the `VaultArchive` is saved on the responding node's file system.
+The path must be adjusted to reflect where the `VaultArchive` is saved on the responding node's filesystem.
 {{< /note >}}

 When run successfully the initiating node should have successfully recovered their vault and be able to transact with the counterparty with whom they were recovering. `ReconciliationStatus` will be refreshed